Why Does My Wife Refuse To Have Sex With Me – Solutions

 When a wife doesn’t want to have sex, it may be her indirect way of expressing dissatisfaction with other aspects of the relationship.
 Rather than clearly stating her concerns, she might withdraw sexually as a form of emotional response.
 This pattern is particularly common in relationships where both partners feel insecure about openly discussing problems.

 Modern life places numerous demands on both partners, and accumulated stress can significantly impact sexual desire.
-When your wife doesn’t want to be intimate, consider the pressures she might be facing from work, family responsibilities, or personal challenges.
+When your wife doesn’t want to be intimate, consider the pressures she might face from work, family responsibilities, or personal challenges.

 Many women report that mental exhaustion makes it difficult to transition into a sexual mindset.
 If your wife never wants to make love, chronic stress could be the culprit.
 The female arousal system is particularly sensitive to stress hormones, which can effectively shut down sexual responsiveness.